 The classes of insurance are defined in the order they appear on the forms listed in the return.

-Means insurance against the loss of, or damage to, property, and includes insurance against loss caused by forgery.
-It includes such classifications as habitational property and mutli-peril policies, including residential contents of buildings such as apartments, rooming houses, motels, manufacturing and mercantile buildings and the liability exposure of personal package policies issued with indivisible premiums.
+Property - Personal means insurance against the loss of, or damage to, property, and includes insurance against loss caused by forgery.
+It includes such classifications as habitational property and multi-peril policies, including residential contents of buildings such as apartments, rooming houses, motels, manufacturing and mercantile buildings and the liability exposure of personal package policies issued with indivisible premiums.
 This line would include fire policies, householder contents and homeowner personal risks, residential burglary and theft and special residential glass coverage.
 Casualty coverage such as personal liability for bodily injury would not be included in this category.

 Insurers are encouraged to report automobile classes of insurance on a basis consistent with those reported to the General Insurance Statistical Agency (GISA) for the statistical plans.